 How does TIC take shape at Upbring?

-TIC is woven into just about everything we do at Upbring.
-By implementing TIC, our programs and services are more welcoming and inclusive of those who have been through trauma.
-We conduct our work in a way that helps children regain their sense of safety and self-worth, supporting their path to healing.
+Incorporating TIC into just about everything we do at Upbring, we strive to create a more welcoming and inclusive environment for those who have experienced trauma.
+By implementing TIC, our programs and services help individuals regain their sense of safety and self-worth, ultimately facilitating their path to healing.

-Everyone at Upbring has a role to play in TIC, from our case workers working with foster families, to the staff at our Head Start Preschools, to the program staff at our children’s centers and shelters.
-Our foster parents receive eight hours of TIC training as well (six hours through Upbring, plus two through the Texas Department of Family and Protective Services), and they are required to attend two additional hours of TIC training annually.
+Everyone at Upbring has a role to play in TIC.
+From our case workers collaborating with foster families to the staff at our Head Start Preschools, as well as the program staff at our children’s centers and shelters, each individual contributes to the implementation of TIC principles.
+Moreover, our foster parents receive eight hours of TIC training.
+This includes six hours provided by Upbring and an additional two hours through the Texas Department of Family and Protective Services.
+Furthermore, they are required to attend two extra hours of TIC training on a yearly basis.